escowles/recipes/_posts/2022-12-19-panettone.md

 * shape dough into a ball and place in a straight-sided 2-quart pan lined with baking parchment (a 2-quart saucepan will do)
 * let dough rise 60 minutes, until it rises over the rim of the pan
-* bake at 400°F for 10 minutes, then reduce temperature to 375°F for another 10
-  minutes, then 350°F for 25-35 minutes, until a thermometer reads 190°F.
+* bake on lower rack at 400°F for 10 minutes, then reduce temperature to 375°F for another 10 minutes, then 350°F for 25-35 minutes, until a thermometer reads 190°F.
 * tent with foil, if needed, to prevent excessive browning.

 source: <https://www.kingarthurbaking.com/recipes/overnight-panettone-recipe>

+---

+12/23/2024: made an all-orange variant this year:
+* replaced dried fruit with candied orange peel from [cranberry orange cinnamon rolls]({{ site.baseurl }}{% post_url 2020-12-10-cranberry-orange-cinnamon-rolls %})
+* did not have orange extract, so used zest from two oranges

+the candied orange was great, but it was a little too much zest (1 orange and having orange extract would be better)